Ticks on Dogs: Types, Signs, and Treatment

 Disinfect the site with a pet-safe antiseptic to prevent infection.

-Lots of options are available to help treat and prevent your dog’s tick infestation.
+There are many options available to help treat and prevent your dog’s tick infestation.
 With proper use and regular application, your dog will be protected.
 These tick medications are readily available at our vet pharmacy.

 Topical Spot-On Treatments

-Topical treatments are liquid medications that are applied to your dog’s skin, usually between the shoulder blades or along the back.
+Topical treatments are liquid medications applied to your dog’s skin, usually between the shoulder blades or along the back.
 They provide targeted protection against ticks by repelling and killing them.

 Spot-on treatments spread across your dog’s skin and coat, creating a protective barrier that kills ticks on contact or shortly after attachment.
 Popular options include Bravecto, Frontline Plus, and K9 Advantix II.